mriekkin/pathfinder/doc/Design_document.md

 The intent is to implement a few shortest path algorithms.
 The basic algorithms to be implemented include Dijkstra and A*.
 These are well documented in the course notes and a number of other sources.
 In addition, one more complex algorithm needs to be implemented.
 The alternatives include D* and Jump point search (JPS).
 Of these two, Jump point search seems more promising.
 It provides a significant speedup compared to standard A*, and is geared towards game-like maps.
 Based on a brief reading, D* seems more optimized towards applications where the pathfinding algorithm is invoked repeatedly.
 Also, Jump point search seems to have more documentation available.

 The running time of Dijkstra and A* is O((E + V) log V).
 This is true when the priority queue is implemented using a binary heap.
 Since Jump point search is an optimized version of A* it probably has the same worst-case running time.
 In practice, Dijkstra is slower than A*, and A* is slower than JPS.
 Jump point search can reduce the running time of A* by an order of magnitude.
+The space complexity of Dijkstra and A* is O(V).

 The data structures required are binary heaps and dynamic arrays.